probmods/probmods2/readings/03-conditioning.md

 b) At which of Marr's levels does Theory Theory operate?

-## 2. Overview of Bayesian computational models

-Read "[How to Grow a Mind: Statistics, Structure, and Abstraction](http://science.sciencemag.org/content/331/6022/1279)" by Joshua B. Tenenbaum, Charles Kemp, Thomas L. Griffiths, and Noah D. Goodman.
-This provides an overview of the approach taken by many of the models we'll be looking at.

-#### Reading questions:
-a) In what ways do the models described in this paper resemble (or not resemble) the intuitive theories invoked by Theory Theory?

-b) How do Bayesian computational models differ from other kinds of reasoning systems you may be familiar with (formal logic, algebra, connectionism, deep learning, etc.)?

 ## Extras

 * **Theory of Mind**.
 Theory of Mind is a paradigmatic example of a Theory Theory theory.
 Readers not familiar with Theory of Mind may find [this short overview useful](https://pdfs.semanticscholar.org/7f87/7e8b42c2a0ef210edff65f572dd43b2e00a8.pdf).